QinbinLi/qinbinli.github.io/_pages/about.md

 I obtained my bachelor's degree from ACM Class, Huazhong University of Science and Technology in 2018.
 I received Google PhD Fellowship 2021.

-My current research interests lie in systems for distributed learning and foundation models.
+My current research interests lie in distributed learning and agentic systems.
 <!-- * I'm looking for self-motivated students (especially Master's and PhD students) to join my research group.
 If you're interested, please send your CV and transcript to liqinbin3@gmail.com -->

 # Recent News